-The Primavera Foundation is committed to delivering high quality services to our persons served.
+The Primavera Foundation is committed to delivering high-quality services to all persons served.
 We are equally committed to maintaining a high level of quality standards for business practice.
-We are proud to demonstrate this commitment by achieving a three-year CARF accreditation for the Project Action for Veterans program as of April 2018.
+We are proud to demonstrate this commitment by achieving a three-year Commission on Accreditation of Rehabilitation Facilities (CARF) accreditation for the Project Action for Veterans program as of April 2018.

 - Persons served and their families look for organizations that are accredited as a sign of quality when looking for services.

 - Accreditation is evidence to persons served that an organization has demonstrated its commitment to encouraging feedback, continuously improving services, enhancing performance, and managing risk.